api3dao/airseeker/local-test-configuration/README.md

 - Monitor the logs of each service, pay attention to errors, warnings and possible improvements.
 - Use the monitoring page to see if the feeds update when they should.
-- I also tried changing the batch size in Airseeker to 1 and Airseeker worked as expected (but was more chattier).
+- You can play with the batch size (e.g. set it to 1) to see the difference in execution.